Charging for your app with the REST Admin API: Concepts

 One-time application charges

 A one-time application charge is a one-time charge created and issued to the merchant for purchasing your app.
 After accepting the charge, the merchant is billed immediately on the credit card associated with their Shopify account.
-To receive payment for the charge, your app must activate the charge.

 Recurring application charges

 You can charge merchants for your applications on a recurring billing cycle by creating and issuing a recurring application charge.
 The recurring application charge is applied every 30 days from the day the merchant accepts the charge.
 This means a shop will have its own 30-day billing cycle with Shopify, plus an independent 30-day cycle for each recurring app charge.

 You create a subscription for the merchant with an API call, and then redirect the merchant to the

 confirmationUrl for their approval.
 When the merchant approves the subscription, they're redirected to the

 returnUrl you specified on the subscription and the charge is automatically activated.
 The merchant is billed and you'll be paid as soon as the merchant is invoiced by Shopify.

 Here's an example timeline:

 |Day 0||Shop signs up; 30-day Shopify billing cycle starts.|